Choking Hazard? I Had No Idea This Was One!

 But her story moved me to write a post warning other parents.

-One of my biggest fears as a mom has been one of my children being the victim of a choking hazard.
+One of my biggest fears as a mom has been that one of my children would be the victim of choking.

 That’s why I’m afraid to leave them with a babysitter during meal time.